 The Phase 2 programme is the clinical phase and is almost entirely hospital and clinic based.
 The hospitals used are Hospital Sungai Buloh, Hospital Kuala Lumpur and Hospital Tanjung Karang.
 Students are also exposed to clinical training at Klinik Kesihatan AU2, Rawang Perdana, Taman Ehsan and Taman Medan.
 This ensures an eclectic mix of clinical training in major referral centers, community hospitals and primary care clinics.

-This programme is accredited by the MQA and is listed in the FAIMER WORLD DIRECTORY OF MEDICAL SCHOOLS.
+This programme is accredited by the Malaysian Qualification Agency (MQA) and is listed in the FAIMER WORLD DIRECTORY OF MEDICAL SCHOOLS.

-Upon completion of Phase 1, the student will proceed to Phase 2 of the program which is the clinical phase.
+The student, upon completion of Phase 1, will proceed to Phase 2 of the program, which is the clinical phase.
 This phase covers year 3, 4 and 5.
-It is conducted at hospitals and health clinics designated as teaching centres for the faculty.
+It is conducted at government hospitals and health clinics designated as teaching centres for the faculty.
 The student will undergo rotational postings of 2 to 8 weeks in the disciplines outlined in the programme structure.
-Students have to pass the Final Professional Examination at the end of year 5 to graduate.
+Students must pass the Final Professional Examination at the end of year 5 to graduate.

 |1||Basic Medical Sciences||MBMS 6119|

 |Nervous System||MNVS 6247|

 |3||Medicine Posting||MMED 6355|